Pittsburgh-NEH-Institute/Institute-Materials-2017/alexandria/lmnl-alexandria.md

 * Alexandria could incorporate a LMNL parser that could import LMNL with overlap already encoded and create the overlapping annotations as part of the import process.
 * Alexandria could incorporate a mechanism for validating LMNL, whether based on CREOLE or independent of it.

+## Questions to clarify

+### Hierarchy and flattening (with and without a schema)

+* The documents mention _hierarchical ~ non-hierarchical_ LMNL, as well as _flattened_ (is this different from _flat_?)
+LMNL, but those don’t seem to be defined and contrasted explicitly.
+* In the absence of a schema, is LMNL inherently flat (not flattened)?
+This has bearing on the relationship between the syntax and the data model, about which see below.
+* In the presence of schema, how is hierarchical ~ non-hierarchical represented?

+### Relationship between the syntax and the data model

+What parts of the serialization are informational and what parts are not?
+Details:

+* In XML: Serialization is not guaranteed always to produce the same result.
+You compare two XML documents not by comparing the serializations, but by parsing the serializations and comparing the trees.
+Variation in serialization output might involve the order of attributes, numerical character references ~ raw Unicode characters, single ~ double quoting of attribute values, and others.
+* In LMNL: When we flatten XML by converting start and end tags into Trojan markup, the order of the resulting milestones matters because hierarchical relationships (e.g, parent ~ child) have been translated into order relationships (e.g., earlier ~ later).
+Meanwhile, when two LMNL ranges start at the same point, the start tags are necessarily ordered in the serialization.
+How do we know when or whether that order is informational?
+If that depends on whether our LMNL is hierarchical or not, how do we determine that?
+Does it depend on the presence or absence of a (perhaps currently only hypothetical) schema?

+### Are ranges primitive or derived?

+Ranges can be expressed in terms of sets of nodes and edges.
+Sets are unordered by definition, and order in XML or LMNL (when conceived as a graph) is determined by implicit edges that define order and that have particular constraints (order must be complete, it can’t be ambiguous or contradictory, no cycles, etc.).
+In light of the preceding, in the LMNL data model, should ranges be defined explicitly in terms of sets and graphs (especially insofar as processing within a graph database, as in Alexandria, will need to be implemented in those terms)?